 2. Invest in a Security Company

-This could mean either hiring a security specialist, or a security guard to monitor the premises.
-In addition, they can monitor security cameras should you also choose to install them.
+Investing in a security company could mean either installing security cameras, hiring a security specialist, or a security guard to monitor the premises (and cameras).

 Position security cameras toward the POS devices and entrance to the storefront.
 However, avoid aiming the camera directly at the PIN pad.
 As this can conversely compromise your customers’ security.
 Video surveillance will however detour criminal activity.